Oxycodone tablets or capsules

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-Tell your health care provider if your pain does not go away, if it gets worse, or if you have new or a different type of pain.
-You may develop tolerance to this medicine.
-Tolerance means that you will need a higher dose of the medicine for pain relief.
-Tolerance is normal and is expected if you take this medicine for a long time.
+Tell your care team if your pain does not go away, if it gets worse, or if you have new or a different type of pain.
+You may develop tolerance to this medication.
+Tolerance means that you will need a higher dose of the medication for pain relief.
+Tolerance is normal and is expected if you take this medication for a long time.

-If you take other medicines that also cause drowsiness such as other narcotic pain medicines, benzodiazepines, or other medicines for sleep, you may have more side effects.
-Give your health care provider a list of all medicines you use.
-He or she will tell you how much medicine to take.
-Do not take more medicine than directed.
-Get emergency help right away if you have trouble breathing or are unusually tired or sleepy.
+Taking this medication with other substances that cause drowsiness, such as alcohol, benzodiazepines, or other opioids can cause serious side effects.
+Give your care team a list of all medications you use.
+They will tell you how much medication to take.
+Do not take more medication than directed.
+Call emergency services if you have problems breathing or staying awake.

-Talk to your health care provider about naloxone and how to get it.
-Naloxone is an emergency medicine used for an opioid overdose.
-An overdose can happen if you take too much opioid.
-It can also happen if an opioid is taken with some other medicines or substances, such as alcohol.
+Naloxone is an emergency medication used for an opioid overdose.
+An overdose can happen if you take too much of an opioid.
+It can also happen if an opioid is taken with some other medications or substances such as alcohol.
 Know the symptoms of an overdose, such as trouble breathing, unusually tired or sleepy, or not being able to respond or wake up.
-Make sure to tell caregivers and close contacts where it is stored.
+Make sure to tell caregivers and close contacts where your naloxone is stored.
 Make sure they know how to use it.
-After naloxone is given, you must get emergency help right away.
+After naloxone is given, the person giving it must call emergency services.
 Naloxone is a temporary treatment.
 Repeat doses may be needed.

-This medicine will cause constipation.
-If you do not have a bowel movement for 3 days, call your health care provider.
+This medication will cause constipation.
+If you do not have a bowel movement for 3 days, call your care team.